 Then it is time to wait.
 Outside the restaurant, it’s a murmuration of retrospectives and kickoffs: “What happened to you last night?
 What should we do today?”
 Questions existential and practical but unanswerable.
 Every mind is crisp as fog and nobody’s had coffee except for the late-30s athleisure-clad couple near the top of the list, who’ve already clambered up and down Bernal Hill, with their doodle, hours ago.

 The brunch wait is a hypoglycemic affair.
 I’m one of those who won’t look at a menu until I am seated.
-I can’t and won’t consider the blueberry pancake special unless I am a) holding a hot mug of mediocre coffee and b) epistemologically certain that I am dining at this restaurant today.
+I can’t and won’t consider the blueberry pancakes special unless I am a) holding a hot mug of mediocre coffee and b) epistemologically certain that I am dining at this restaurant today.
 Not unlike the Hollandaise bubbling somewhere inside, I have been burned too many times.

 Your blood sugar plunge is resolved with mimosas, particularly the bottomless varietal.
 A mere $16 gets you a pint of cava and a shooting headache by 2:45pm.
 You shed the resultant hangover (your second of the day) in a cloud of THC on a blanket on Dolores Park.
 Rock breaks scissors, and paper covers rock, but can smoke smother firewater?